reisaraujo-miguel/Projeto-Web/README.md

 $ npm start
 ```

-Then build it and serve it locally:
+Then install the dependencies and run the backend:
 ```bash
 $ cd Projeto-Web/backend/
 $ npm install